30-32 Glenferrie Rd

 Click on the picture above to see a range of ‘before & after’ pictures of Dr. Lanzer’s amazing face liposuction results.

 View a recent Channel 7 ‘Today Tonight’ episode where Dr. Lanzer’s neck and chin liposuction procedure are discussed.

 Brow lift when the eyebrow droops down and causes the skin to sag over the eyelid.
 There are 2 types of brow lifts.
 One involves a cut high ups in the forehead possibly with an endoscope and the other is a direct brow lift with an incision directly above the brow.

 One can also elevate the eye by using muscle relaxants.
 By relaxing the muscle that pulls the eyebrow done the eyebrow is elevated.
 Sometimes that is combined with a dermal filler under the eyebrow.

-3 – 6 months
+3 – 6 months.

 Surgical fees start at $3950 for a direct brow lift plus associated costs.
 This may include outpatient costs or the use of an anaesthetist.